 More than two million spectators press against the barricades or crowd into local pubs to experience the staggering crowd of runners take on five bridges and five boroughs in the New York City Marathon.
 For those die-hard endurance fans, Tavern on the Green at the finish line features a live broadcast with access to athlete tracking while enjoying a gourmet breakfast and lunch overlooking the last dash.
 The course winds through many colorful, ethnically diverse neighborhoods, passes over bridges and on streets pockmarked with potholes before ending in beautiful Central Park.
-If you're interested in running but haven't qualified in a previous race, consider running for charity, which guarantees you an entry.
+If you're interested in running but haven't qualified in a previous race, consider running for charity, which guarantees your entry.

 With over 500-acres of sprawling landscape, Storm King Art Center is not your typical art museum.
 Located in New York's Hudson Valley, visitors experience large-scale sculptures under an open sky, rather than a stuffy gallery.
 The dramatic landscape includes farmed fields, natural woodlands, lawns, native grasses, wetlands, and water, so it's not just a feast for the eyes but also an adventure for your body.
 The vast, open spaces provide the perfect backdrop for a lazy weekend day wandering the grounds and admiring the massive pieces.
 Just be warned: the secret's out on Storm King, so unless you can visit during the weekday, expect plenty of other visitors standing in the way of your Instagram shots.